About molluscum contagiosum

 Often molluscum contagiosum spots disappear without leaving a mark.
 But sometimes they can leave a pitted scar, like a chickenpox scar.

 Does your child need to see a doctor about molluscum contagiosum?

 If you think your child might have molluscum contagiosum, it’s a good idea to see your GP.

 Molluscum contagiosum treatment

 Many children don’t need treatment for molluscum contagiosum.
-The spots usually clear up by themselves somewhere between three months and three years after your child gets them.
+The spots usually clear up by themselves, although this can take 6-9 months, or even a couple of years.